sunpech/sunpech.github.io/_posts/2017-01-26-comic-book-movies-2017.md

 ### Wonder Woman

 I've been waiting for this [Wonder Woman](http://www.imdb.com/title/tt0451279/) movie for what seems like decades now.
-Warner Bros/DC has really pushed Batman and Superman for years and have neglected the third of the holy trinity of DC comics, Wonder Woman.
-I'm both excited and scared for this movie as they cannot afford to mess it up.
+Warner Bros/DC has really pushed Batman and Superman for years and have neglected the third of the holy trinity of DC Comics, Wonder Woman.
+I'm both excited and scared for this movie, as they cannot afford to mess it up.

 I reviewed both [Man of Steel](2013/06/man-of-steel-review) and [Batman v Superman](2016/03/batman-v-superman-dawn-of-justice-review), and they are both so gloomy and depressing.
 The DCEU needs to turn things around and give fans hope.